| Home Publications CV|

 Full Seismic Waveform Modelling and Inversion

 Springer Verlag, 2010

 Eagle Publishing, 2005

 I am Assistant Professor for Computational Seismology at the Swiss Federal Institute of Technology (ETH) in Zurich.
-In January 2010 I received my PhD from the University of Munich for my work on Full Seismic Waveform Inversion for Structural and Source Parameters.
-During my postdoc at Utrecht University , I worked on the development of resolution analysis and multi-scale methods for seismic waveform inversion.
+In January 2010 I received my PhD from LMU Munich for my work on Full Seismic Waveform Inversion for Structural and Source Parameters.
+During my postdoc at Utrecht University , I worked on the development of resolution analysis and multiscale methods for seismic waveform inversion.

-My principal research interests include the development and application of methods for full seismic waveform inversion, resolution analysis in tomography, earthquake source inversion, as well as the study of novel seismic observables such as rotations and strain.
+My principal research interests include the development and application of methods for full seismic waveform inversion, resolution analysis in tomography, seismic interferometry, and inverse theory.
 For my work I received the Keiiti Aki Award 2011 from AGU and the Early Career Scientist Award 2015 from IUGG.

 Selection of recent work :